FF - Naming of Facilities or Events

 - The Superintendent of Schools will direct that news releases be distributed to local news media announcing the intent to name a facility, space, or event and inviting members of the community to suggest names either by writing to the Superintendent of Schools or by appearing before the Committee at its next regular meeting.

-- At the second regular meeting following the initial announcement, the Superintendent shall present to the Committee a list of all names suggested along with his/her recommendation.
+- At the second regular meeting following the initial announcement, the Superintendent shall present to the Committee a list of all names suggested along with his/her/their recommendation.
 The official naming of a school facility, space, or event will then be made by the School Committee.

 The following procedure shall be followed when there is a formal request to have a facility, space, or event dedicated to an individual: